Sirrah91/Contours/README.md

 If you use this code in scientific work, please cite:

-Korda et al., "Title of the paper", Journal, Year.
+> Korda et al.,
+> *Equipartition field strength on the sunspot boundary: A statistical study*,
+> Astronomy & Astrophysics, 2026.

 ---

 ## License

-This project is licensed under the MIT License.
+Specify the license here (e.g. MIT, BSD-3-Clause, GPL-3.0).